Factors that modify the natural course in acute myocardial infarction (AMI)

 Ischemic preconditioning: preparing for ischemia

-Researchers have often pushed the notion that repeated cycles of transient ischemia is what induces the protective effect.
-Several studies (including randomized clinical trials) have shown a benefit of ischemic preconditioning, while other studies have failed to establish such a relation.
-The most cited study to date is Remote ischaemic conditioning before hospital admission, as a complement to angioplasty, in patients with acute myocardial infarction by Botker et al, The Lancet 2010, which reported that that remote ischaemic conditioning increases myocardial salvage.
-The reason why this is a highly interesting research question is because identification of a protective factor may result in a very useful medication for patients with ischemia.
-Nevertheless, the mechanisms underlying ischemic preconditioning, and whether it actually works, remain elusive.
-A recent study, published in the New England Journal of Medicine, failed to show any effect of remote ischemic conditioning (Hausenloy et al. The New England Journal of Medicine, 2016)
+Researchers have pushed the notion that repeated cycles of transient ischemia induce the protective effect.
+Some studies (including randomized clinical trials) have shown a benefit of ischemic preconditioning, while other studies have failed to establish such a relation.
+The most cited study to date, Botker et al, reported that remote ischaemic conditioning increases myocardial salvage.
+The reason why this is highly relevant is that identification of a protective factor could guide the development of a pharmacological agent that can alleviate ischemia by inducing the same effect.
+Nevertheless, the mechanisms underlying ischemic preconditioning, and whether the phenomenon actually exists, remain elusive.
+A recent study (Hausenloy et al. The New England Journal of Medicine, 2016), failed to show any effect of remote ischemic conditioning.

 Statins do not affect the risk of infarction/mortality in the short-term, but certainly in the long term.
 Statins lower LDL cholesterol, which results in lower risk of acute myocardial infarction, stroke and cardiovascular mortality.